Get insider access

 Compared To Other Speakers

 The Apple HomePod mini is a smaller version of the discontinued Apple HomePod (1st generation) with a lighter, more spherical design.
 It also has built-in support for Siri, and its microphone can understand you clearly even if you aren't close to the speaker.
 However, it struggles to reproduce low-bass and doesn't get very loud.
-Unlike the Amazon Echo Dot Gen 4, there's no physical mic mute button, but you can mute Siri with your voice when you want more privacy.
+The Apple HomePod (2nd generation) is larger, so it gets louder and produces more rumble and punch.
+Unlike the Amazon Echo Dot Gen 4, there's no physical mic mute button on the HomePod mini, but you can mute Siri with your voice when you want more privacy.

 See also our recommendations for the best smart speakers, the best home speakers, and the best speakers for iPhone.